HiSET Social Studies Study Guide

 What Is Featured on the HiSET Social Studies Subsection?

 The Social Studies subsection is, like the majority of the HiSET, divided into 50 multiple choice questions, for which you will be given 70 minutes to complete.
-The purpose of the test is to evaluate your basic knowledge of Social Studies within several different subjects.
+The purpose of the test is to evaluate your basic knowledge of Social Studies within multiple subjects.
 You will find questions of all varieties on the test, with such focuses as economics, history, geography, political science, anthropology, sociology, and psychology.
 You will also be expected to create inferences based on given data, most of which includes graphical pieces—charts and political cartoons.
 You may also receive documents to read and answer questions about.

 The test further divides into seven categories—three process-related and four content-related.
 The exam is approximately 10 percent Geography, 35 percent History, 20 percent Economics, and 35 percent Civics and Government.
 To help brush up on these subjects, you can check out our HiSET Social Studies flashcards, or—for deeper understanding—our HiSET Social Studies practice test.